Five Gifts To Solve the Puzzle of Nurse Burnout in 2021

 So do telephone triage nurses for telephone triage companies or clinical answering services.

 Whether they are working after-hours or daytime, holiday schedules are intense.
+Nurse burnout is causing some to leave the healthcare industry.
 But how can telehealth RNs, chronic care management (CCM) professionals, and other healthcare delivery staff be treated special this holiday season?

 1. Family Members Gifts: Flexibility, Pampering